iraiosub/riboseq-flow/README.md

 ### Genome parameters

-The pipeline supports any well annotated organism, for which a FASTA genone file and GTF annotation (and ideally rRNA and other contaminat sequences) are available.
-Recommended sources are [GENCODE](https://www.gencodegenes.org/) and [Ensembl](https://www.ensembl.org/index.html).
+The pipeline is compatible with any well-annotated organism for which a FASTA genone file and GTF annotation (and ideally rRNA and other contaminat sequences) are available.
+Recommended sources for these files are [GENCODE](https://www.gencodegenes.org/) and [Ensembl](https://www.ensembl.org/index.html).

-For human and mouse, we also provide the `--org` option that downloads the reference files from GENCODE and stages them to the pipeline.
-- `--org` specifies the organism (options are currently: `GRCh38`, `GRCm39`).
+**Important:** The GTF file must include UTR annotations, and the format should follow the standards set by Ensembl or GENCODE.

+Simplified Option for Human and Mouse:

+Use the `--org` flag to automatically download and set up reference files for human or mouse genomes, eliminating the need to manually provide them.
+Available options for `--org` are `GRCh38` (human) and `GRCm39` (mouse).

-If `--org` is specified, all annotation files will be loaded from the paths in the [genomes.config](https://github.com/iraiosub/riboseq/blob/main/conf/genomes.config) file.
+When `--org` is specified, all annotation files are sourced from the paths in the [genomes.config](https://github.com/iraiosub/riboseq/blob/main/conf/genomes.config) file.

+Manual Annotation File Specification:

-If `--org` is not specified, the user must provide paths to all required annotation files, using the following parameters:
+If `--org` is not specified, the user needs to provide full paths to all required annotation files:

-- `--fasta` path to FASTA genome file
+- `--fasta` path to the FASTA genome file
-- `--gtf` path to GTF annotation file
+- `--gtf` path to the GTF annotation file
-- `--smallrna_fasta` path to the abundant contaminants RNA (minimally rRNA) FASTA genome file (Required if pre-mapping is enabled)
+- `--smallrna_fasta` path to the FASTA file of abundant RNA contaminants (like rRNA).
+(Required if pre-mapping is enabled)
 - `--star_index` path to directory of pre-built STAR index (Optional).
 If not provided, the pipeline will generate the STAR index.
 - `--transcript_info` path to TSV file with a single representative transcript for each gene, with information on CDS start, length, end and transcript length (Optional).
-If not provided, the pipeline will generate it from the GTF file (if using GENCODE or Ensembl GTF files), selecting the longest CDS transcript as representative for each gene.
-An example illustrating the file format can be found [here](https://github.com/iraiosub/riboseq/blob/main/assets/transcript_info/gencode.v44.primary_assembly.annotation.longest_cds.transcript_info.tsv).
+If not provided, the pipeline will create it using the GTF file, selecting the longest CDS transcript per gene.
+The transcript IDs in this file must match those in the GTF file.
+An example file format can be found [here](https://github.com/iraiosub/riboseq/blob/main/assets/transcript_info/gencode.v44.primary_assembly.annotation.longest_cds.transcript_info.tsv).
-- `--transcript_fasta` path to transcript FASTA.
-(Required if supplying the `transcript_info` file, otherwise generated by the pipeline for the transcript ids of selected representative transcripts).
+- `--transcript_fasta` path to transcripts FASTA (full sequence, including CDS and UTRs) and matches the `transcript_info` file.
+(Required if supplying the `transcript_info` file.).
+If not provided, the pipeline will generate this file for the selected representative transcripts.

 ### Tool specific parameters